 All of a sudden, you are into him again and feel like you want to be in a romantic relationship with him even more than before.

-You don’t have to have him be involved with your everyday life or your daily decisions.
 You don’t have to text or call him everyday and expect the same in a return.

 Communicate on occasion but not so frequently.

-Not everyone will be a romantic match.
+Not everyone is a romantic match.